JetBrains/teamcity-docker-images/tool/README.md

 # TeamCity Docker Images - tools
-Tools that are used within TeamCity Docker images release process.
+Tools dedicated to simplification and enhancements of [TeamCity](https://www.jetbrains.com/teamcity/) Docker Images release process.

 # 1. Dockerfiles & Build Configurations generator
 [TeamCity.Docker](TeamCity.Docker) is a utility application (C#) that generates Dockerfiles along with Kotlin DSL for build configurations aimed at creating and publishing TeamCity Docker Images for different platforms.

 ## 1.1 Configuration options

 The program accepts verbs (main options), as well as their configuration (sub-options).